sameersbn/docker-gitlab/README.md

 ## Upgrading

 GitLabHQ releases new versions on the 22nd of every month, bugfix releases immediately follow.
 I update this project almost immediately when a release is made (at least it has been the case so far).
-If you are using the image in production environments I recommend that you delay updates by a couple of days after the gitlab release, allowing some time of the dust to settle down.
+If you are using the image in production environments I recommend that you delay updates by a couple of days after the gitlab release, allowing some time for the dust to settle down.

 To upgrade to newer gitlab releases, simply follow this 5 step upgrade procedure.